Kongsberg Gruppen: Corruption charges

 Reactions to the investigation include professor Peter Gottschalk saying that "It is obvious that the company should have contacted the police and not discontinued the case.
 When financial crime is suspected, the police should be notified.
 I think that the reason they did not do that, was that they did not want publicity".
 A 28 February 2014 Dagens Næringsliv article said that "The question for the company's largest owner thru minister of trade Monica Mæland (H)—without regard to what Økokrim uncovers in its investigation—ought to be whether the government's companies are best served by having committee members that are that irresolute".
 A 5 March 2014 Aftenposten editorial said that "The most important question is another one: Why do such cases appear again and again, despite tightened regulations and attitude campaigns? - Is it time to move focus to the manner in which co-workers are rewarded?"
 An 18 March Dagens Næringsliv editorial said that "The board of directors of Kongsberg Gruppen permitted the [corporation's] leadership to put out of sight—the fact finding report regarding possible corruption—without bothering the leadership with bothersome questions. - The minister of trade must evaluate if this is in line with the zero tolerance, that she is trying to 'make more clear'."

 In August 2016 the case against KONSGBERG was dropped by Økokrim, thus the company no longer being under suspicion or investigation for corruption. Økokrim decided to prosecute a former employee of the company with charges of fraud.

 Cultural sponsoring

 The Kongsberg Group is a main sponsors of the Kongsberg Jazz Festival.

 In 2018 Andreas Røysum started an online petition on iPetitions demanding the festival organizers to end their cooperation with the Kongsberg Group stating the sponsoring being incompatible with the spirit of the festival.

-Complicity with war crimes in Gaza
+Israel and Gaza

-Kongsberg gruppen has been accused of complicity in alleged war crimes committed Israel in the Gaza War by supplying parts for the F-35 used by Israel.
+Kongsberg gruppen has been accused of complicity in supplying Israel in the Gaza War with parts for the F-35 used by Israeli Defence Forces.

 Kongsberg gruppen is also accused of indirectly selling munitions to Israel through the Norwegian-Finnish company Nammo in which it holds shares.
 Nammo defends itself by saying it is not responsible for the onselling of its munitions once it has sold them.